f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 <h3>5: Center frequency with NCO engaged</h3>

 This is the center frequency of the mix of LO and NCO combined and is the source passband center frequency when the NCO is engaged.
 Use the thumbwheels to adjust frequency as done with the LO (1.1).
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.
 The boundaries are dynamically calculated from the LO center frequency and sample rate.

 <h3>6-7: Auto correction options</h3>